aforward9600/pokemonpalette/README.md

 - Fixed TV & snes text in celadon mart 3f
 - Trainer pkmn DV calculation made more efficient
 - Fixed typo with M.GENE that gave its effect to all vitamins
+- The following #includes have been moved from trainer_ai.asm Bank$E to main.asm Bank$2D to free up space for AI and custom trainers
+  - INCLUDE "engine/battle/read_trainer_party.asm"
+  - INCLUDE "data/trainer_moves.asm"
+  - INCLUDE "data/trainer_parties.asm"
+- More fixes to slot reels

 #New features & adjustments from last version: